Prevent Winter Water Woes & Frozen Meters!

 - Electric heat tape is another solution, and available at most hardware stores!

 - Turn off all outside spigots from inside the home!

 - Add a foam cover for insulation on the outside for additional protection!

 If your water meter freezes…

-- Thaw it using a hairdryer or small heater, but never open flame!
+- Thaw it using a hairdryer or small heater, but never an open flame!

 - Contact LCA as soon as possible to replace the damaged meter.

-*We cannot work on a frozen meter or pipes – must be thawed first!
+*We cannot work on a frozen meter or pipes – it must be thawed first!

 - If the meter is leaking, turn off the main water source until help arrives!